Namaste! I am Dr. Elisabeth Pauline Sikie — a writer, spiritual counselor, and shamanic practitioner.

 My name has always felt somewhat heavy to me, like I was carrying the legacies of my European ancestors in my being.
 I have come to the conclusion that my name is fitting for a modern Western girl from Los Angeles who was called to a shamanic path.

-As a child, I exhibited sensitivities including clairsentience, claircognizance, lucid dream states, and spirit contact.
+As a child, I exhibited sensitivities including clairsentience, cognizance, lucid dream states, and spirit contact.

 As a young woman, I earned my B.A in journalism at SFSU, but eventually felt pulled to explore my spiritual nature.
 I studied philosophy and comparative religion, including a deep study of Zen and Buddhism; various yoga traditions, specifically Iyengar, which I taught for a decade.
-I also have studied and still practice Neopagan, and Wiccan traditions that encompass Celtic shamanism and bardic poetry.
+I also have studied and practice Neopagan traditions that encompass Celtic shamanism and bardic poetry.

 In the 1990s, I had the honor of being trained at the Amron Metaphysical Center under the guidance of noted mystic Norma Tringali where I underwent a comprehensive intensive program that taught a variety of esoteric disciplines including séance mediumship, ancient healing techniques, meditation, ritual, numerology, and psychic development.
 Eventually, I was ordained and worked as a minister and teacher at Amron.
 With the encouragement of Norma, I pioneered a unique program in the development of mediumship and intuitive states of awareness that facilitated safe and effective travel into other realms in an experiential group context.
 Concurrently, I worked as a spiritual counselor, and taught classes in women’s mysteries in my temple space in Oakland.